 1) Poor Nutrient Absorption

 Research has shown that as we age, our ability to absorb and utilize many nutrients becomes less efficient.
 As a result, our nutrient requirements tend to increase.
-This is why the most recent set of nutrition recommendations issued by the Institute of Medicine include separate recommendations for people age 70 and older.
+This is why the most recent set of nutrition recommendations issued by the Institute of Medicine includes separate recommendations for people age 70 and older.

 Dietary needs change with age, and this includes both macronutrients (proteins, carbohydrates and fats) – and micronutrients (vitamins and minerals), or both.